nve-sbe/DistributedHbv/README.md

 ## References
 Beldring, S., Engeland, K., Roald, L.A., Sælthun, N.R., Voksø, A. 2003.
 Estimation of parameters in a distributed precipitation-runoff model for Norway.
 Hydrology and Earth System Sciences 7, 304-316. https://doi.org/10.5194/hess-7-304-2003

+All users of this software shall be responsible for their own applications and for its application by their partners or employees